American Folksongs & Ballads

 73. ^ "Danish single certifications – Animals – The House of the Rising Sun".
 IFPI Danmark.
 Retrieved February 28, 2024.

 74. ^ "Italian single certifications – Animals – The House of the Rising Sun" (in Italian).
 Federazione Industria Musicale Italiana.
 Retrieved November 26, 2020.
 Select "2018" in the "Anno" drop-down menu.
-Select "The House of the Rising Sun" in the "Filtra" field.
+Type "The House of the Rising Sun" in the "Filtra" field.
 Select "Singoli" under "Sezione".

 75. ^ "British single certifications – Animals – The House of the Rising Sun".
 British Phonographic Industry.
 Retrieved December 11, 2020.